 5. Use online invoicing and payment tools

-Builders don’t have time to spend hours writing checks and hand-delivering them to each job site.
-If subcontractors are at lunch or working on another site when the builder arrives for payday, the subcontractors may not get paid on time.
+Builders don't have time to spend hours writing checks and hand-delivering them to each job site.
+If subcontractors are at lunch or working on another site when the builder arrives for payday, they may not get paid on time.
 According to American Banker, 85 percent of payments between builders and subcontractors are paper based.
 Using a payment app for small businesses, such as Invoice by Wave or Invoice2Go, receiving subcontractor invoices and making electronic payments saves builders significant time and can increase subcontractor job satisfaction.

 By using mobile tools and PODS storage systems, builders can create processes that help build lasting partnerships with their subcontractors.
 When builders effectively manage their subcontractors, they can use the time saved to increase revenue by bringing in new business.